Are you going to think I’m crazy for suggesting that you absolutely 100% should consider using molasses as fertilizer in your organic garden?

-Actually, it’s not so much a fertilizer as food for the beneficial microorganisms in your soil and on your leaves.
-Molasses has some nutrients, too, but it’s mostly about the carbohydrates – the sugar.
+Actually, it’s not so much a fertilizer as food for the beneficial microorganisms on your leaves.
+Molasses definitely has some nutrients, too, but it’s mostly about the carbohydrates – the sugar.

 And it’s not some silly home remedy.
-It’s actually one of the most important things I bring in to my garden.
+It’s promoted by organic farming consultants and is actually one of the most important things I bring in to my garden.

 In this video, I want to pass onto you how I use it.

 When To Use Molasses

 Sometimes it’s just the simple things that our garden needs.